 $ virtualenv env $ source env/bin/activate $ $ # Install modules - SQLite Database $ pip3 install -r requirements.txt

-✨ Step #3 - Set up environment variables
+✨ Step #3 - Set up environment variables (for different systems)

 ✨ Step #4 - Start the application via Flask embedded server